Learn From These ERP Failure Stories

 It was announced in November 2012 that the U.S. Air Force was finally pulling the plug on a huge enterprise project that would seek to integrate hundreds of disparate financial systems into a single source of truth.
 That project had been running for over seven years and had gone far over budget.
 It would need another $1.1 billion on top of the money already spent in order to just finish the project.
 As a result, the Air Force decided it would simply be better to call it quits before they invested that cash, as the previous investment had yielded very little system improvement.

 Lesson Learned: Understand the size and scope of your project at the beginning, and set clear limits so that you know exactly when your ERP project is getting out of hand.
 Scope creep is one of the biggest hurdles an enterprise project has to overcome, so managing expectations for your ERP project among every employee and executive out of the gate is critical to project success.
 With clear goals and a realistic timeline and budget, you can ensure that you keep your software project out of the ERP failure stories pile.

 It’s undeniable that any ERP project carries a certain measure of risk along with it.
 ERP failures can result in millions of dollars down the drain, lost customers and even courtroom battles.
 But ERP failure doesn’t happen to everyone.
 Learn from these ERP pitfalls to protect your business from throwing away your hard-earned investment.

 For a helping hand during your next enterprise project, look no further than Datix.
-As an Epicor Gold Partner, we are a premier Epicor ERP consulting firm with over 20 years of expertise in providing ERP solutions for manufacturers and distributors.
+We have over 20 years of expertise in providing ERP solutions for manufacturers and distributors.
 Get in touch with us today to ensure that your project becomes an ERP success story!